 The job of the government is to provide security and to take care of its citizens.
 When it comes to paying taxes, the government tries to help by introducing provisions in the income tax act to reduce an individual’s tax bracket.
-To reduce an individual’s tax liability, section 87A of the income tax act was introduced, which is outlined in this guide.
+To reduce an individual’s tax liability, rebate u/s 87A of the Income Tax Act was introduced, which is outlined in this guide.

 Rebate under section 87A of Income Tax Act is obtainable in the form of a deduction from the tax liability.
 It was first introduced in the Finance Bill of the year 2013 with a view to provide benefits to the people who are earning up to Rs 5,00,000.
 The purpose of this rebate is to lessen the tax burden of individuals in the lower income bracket.
 Earlier the rebate under Section 87A was Rs 5,000, provided the individual was an Indian resident, and his/her total annual income did not exceed Rs 5,00,000.
 However, with the introduction of the Finance Bill 2017 , the amount was changed.

-As per the the Finance Bill 2017, an Indian resident earning more than Rs 3,50,000/per annum, is entitled to claim rebate under section 87A.
+As per the the Finance Bill 2017, an Indian resident earning up to Rs 3,50,000 per annum, is entitled to claim rebate under section 87A.
 Rebate under section 87A is allowed up to a maximum of Rs 2,500.
 It means the amount of rebate will be lower of either Rs 2,500 or 100% of the income-tax liability.

 Note: This amendment will be effective from 1st April 2018.
 Accordingly, the amendment would be applicable with respect to the assessment year 2018-19 and subsequent assessment years.